Geography of Ladakh: Political geography

 Naked barley, normal barley and wheat are the staple crops all over Ladakh, along with mustard (for oil), lentils and other pulses, and vegetables.
 The extreme limit of cultivation is at Korzok near the Tso Moriri lake, at 4560 m, said to be among the highest fields in the world.

-Mountain ranges & plateau
+Mountain ranges and plateau

 The mountain ranges in this region were formed over a period of 45 million years by the folding of the Indian Plate into the stationary landmass of Asia.
-Himalayas were formed from the base material of the Indian plate.
+The Himalayas were formed from the base material of the Indian plate.

-From north to south mountain ranges are Karakoram range, Ladakh range, Zanskar range and Great Himalayas range.
-Plateaus are Depsang plains north of Karakoram range, "Lingzi Thang plains" southeast of Depsang plains & north of Kongka La.
+From north to south mountain ranges are Karakoram Range, Ladakh Range, Zanskar Range and Great Himalayas range.
+Plateaus are Depsang Plains north of Karakoram Range, "Lingzi Thang plains" southeast of Depsang Plains and north of Kongka La.